wradlib/wradlib/doc/source/tutorial_workflow.rst

 Verification and quality control
 --------------------------------
-Typically, radar-based precipitation estimation and the effectiveness of the underlying correction and adjustment methods are verified by comparing the results against rain gauge observations on the ground. wradlib.verify provides procedures not only to extract the radar values at specific gauge locations, but also a set of error metrics which are computed from gage observations and the corresponding radar-based precipitation estimates (including standard metrics such as RMSE, mean error, Nash-Sutcliffe Efficiency).
+Typically, radar-based precipitation estimation and the effectiveness of the underlying correction and adjustment methods are verified by comparing the results against rain gage observations on the ground. wradlib.verify provides procedures not only to extract the radar values at specific gauge locations, but also a set of error metrics which are computed from gage observations and the corresponding radar-based precipitation estimates (including standard metrics such as RMSE, mean error, Nash-Sutcliffe Efficiency).
 In the following, we will illustrate the usage of error metrics by comparing the "true" rainfall against the raw and adjusted radar rainfall estimates from the above example:

 >>> raw_error  = wradlib.verify.ErrorMetrics(truth, radar)
 >>> adj_error  = wradlib.verify.ErrorMetrics(truth, adjusted)